Yaowei-Du/Microsoft.Azure.Graphs.BulkImport.fork/README.md

 | Unlimited (830 GB)  | 500,000  | 200K | ~200K | 10.22 | 39120 | 250052 | 12.78 |

 * A k GB graph has k/10 partitions each of size 10GB.
 So, the 830GB graph has 83 partition.
-* These numbers may vary depending on available network bandwidth
+* These numbers may vary depending many factors, including network bandwidth, hardware specifications, software platform versions and more.
+The numbers expressed here are not guarantees of performance.

 # Troubleshooting